elinevich/k8s_gataway/readme.md

 ## Which API Gateway should be used?
-The GKE Gateway controller is Google’s implementation of the Kubernetes Gateway API — after all, it has to integrate with GCP’s features such as Cloud Load Balancing, Network Endpoint Groups (NEGs), etc.
+The GKE Gateway controller is Google’s implementation of the Kubernetes Gateway API.
+In this way it has to integrate with GCP’s features such as Cloud Load Balancing, Network Endpoint Groups (NEGs), etc.

 The GKE GatewayClasses support different [capabilities](https://cloud.google.com/kubernetes-engine/docs/how-to/gatewayclass-capabilities) depending on their underlying load balancer.

-But GKE Gateway controller only supports GatewayClasses, Gateways, and HTTPRoutes.
+The GKE Gateway controller only supports GatewayClasses, Gateways, and HTTPRoutes.
 TCPRoutes, UDPRoutes, and TLSRoutes are not supported.
+The Contour supports the same resources, but includes TLSRoutes.

-As mentioned before, Contour works with any clusters, but the GKE Gateway supports Google Kubernetes engine and VPC-native clusters only.
+As mentioned before, the Contour works with any clusters, but the GKE Gateway supports Google Kubernetes engine and VPC-native clusters only.

+## Sources

-This article was created using the following resources:
+This article was created using the following sources:
 [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/),
 [Contour Gateway API](https://projectcontour.io/guides/gateway-api/),
 [GKE Gateway API](https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api).